-- This is the first comprehensive network meta-analysis (NMA) addressing the efficacy and tolerability of medications for attention-deficit/ hyperactivity disorder (ADHD) in children, adolescents and adults.
-By integrating direct and indirect evidence from all included studies, it will increase the precision of treatment estimates and allow for the ranking of available ADHD drugs in terms of efficacy and acceptability. - Subgroup and sensitivity analyses will address important clinical questions (eg, differences between sexes, comparison between children and adolescents, and subgroup analysis in participants without neurological/psychiatric comorbidities). - The findings of this NMA have the potential to inform and influence clinical decision-making and guideline development. - As with any meta-analysis, the present one will be limited by the quality of the primary studies included in the systematic review.
-To properly address this issue, we will assess the quality of the studies included in the systematic review and the quality of the evidence using the Cochrane risk of bias tool and the GRADE approach, respectively, that are considered the gold standard for critical appraisal and quality of evidence.
+- This is the first comprehensive network meta-analysis addressing the efficacy and tolerability of medications for ADHD in children, adolescents and adults.
+By integrating direct and indirect evidence from all included studies, it will increase the precision of treatment estimates and allow for the ranking of available ADHD drugs in terms of both efficacy and acceptability; - Subgroup and sensitivity analyses will address important clinical questions (e.g., differences between sexes, comparisons between children and adolescents, and subgroup analysis in participants without neurologic/psychiatric comorbidities); - The findings of this network meta-analysis have the potential to inform and influence both clinical decision making and guideline development.